mattifestation/PSSysmonTools/README.md

 Parses a binary Sysmon configuration.
 ConvertFrom-SysmonBinaryConfiguration is designed to serve as a helper function for Get-SysmonConfiguration.
 ### Test-SysmonConfiguration
 Validates a Sysmon configuration.
+### ConvertTo-SysmonXMLConfiguration
+Recovers a Sysmon XML configuration from a binary configuration.

 Please refer to built-in help for each function for more information.